 - Substitute cardamom seeds for 1/4 tsp ground cardamom

-- Experiment with other ground spices but keep total measurement as 1/4 tsp – try ginger, cinnamon etc
+- Experiment with other ground spices but keep total measurement to 1 tsp – try ginger, cinnamon etc

-- Instead of vegetable oil, you could also use melted and cooled butter.
+- Instead of vegetable oil, you can also use melted, cooled vegan butter/margarine

 - Don’t be too hung up on the serving size…Mandazi don’t have a perfect serving size because it depends on the person making them – I’ve seen some as big as a side plate and completely hollow on the inside.
 Go figure!